 Inability to absorb B12

 Many factors can result in an impaired ability to absorb B12 from food.
 In contrast to other B vitamins, B12 is more complex and absorption of this nutrient is more complicated.
 The parietal cells in the stomach secrete hydrochloric stomach acid (hcl) as well as intrinsic factor, which is required to absorb B12.
 Intrinsic factor binds to B12 and enables its absorption in the small intestine.
 B12 absorption relies on both intrinsic factor and adequate hcl.
 Many of the causes of B12 malabsorption are related to impaired hcl and intrinsic factor production.
+For those with absorption issues, B12 injections are extra important.

 Some of the most common causes of impaired B12 absorption are: